liliankasem/kafka-connect-docker/README.md

 These commands are using the names and port numbers based on the docker-compose.yml file provided.

-(NB: for the kafka broker, I'm using port 9094 instead of the normal 9092/93 ports because they are already in use by my SB emulator)

 #### Spin up Kafka, Zookeeper and Connect
 `docker-compose up`